jasonmacduffie/isles-of-maga/story.md

 -------------------
 Maga is governed by the Modern Republic.
 Clusterings of islands form a district; the district that gets the most attention in this document is the Capital District, which contains the capital and nearby islands.

 The capital of the country is Thronerock, located in the Otris Mountains in Magathos.
-Other cities in Magathos are Honuda, Grostine, Ledalia, and Sorrowport.
+Other large cities in Magathos are Honuda, Grostine, Ledalia, and Sorrowport, with smaller towns and villages dotting the island.
 Nearby major islands are Veldoth, Ruzark, Eyedea, Northsky, Olivon, Hosland, Brightwater, and Shaleport.
-Each island has at least one port city, which is the center of most trade.
-The cities on Magathos also have a significant inland trade.
+Each island has at least one large port city, which is the center of most trade.
+The larger islands generally also have significant insland trade.

-Magathos has an area of 5,000 square kilometers, and is the largest island in Maga.
-The other islands listed vary in size, and are anywhere from 1,000 to 4,000 square kilometers.
-There are other important trade islands that are much smaller, being no more than 100 or so square kilometers.
+Magathos has an area of 500,000 square kilometers (approximately the size of Spain), and is the largest island in Maga.
+The other islands in Maga vary greatly in size, ranging from 100 to 300,000 square kilometers.

 Although the inside of the Otris Mountains are very developed by Dwarves, the outside of the mountains have not largely been touched by civilization.
 A great number of unique wildlife make their homes there, as well as some unintegrated beast races.